 PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

 Palpitation is the sensation of an abnormally perceived heartbeat.
-It may be rapid, irregular, or forceful heartbeats or an awareness of one's own heartbeat.
+It may be rapid, irregular, or forceful heartbeats or an unusual awareness of one's own heartbeat.
 Sometimes it is awareness of an intermittent thump in the chest when one heartbeat is rather more forceful than the rest.
 The presence of palpitations does not necessarily imply pathology.
 Palpitations are not usually constant but tend to occur intermittently, making diagnosis a challenge at times.

 - Add notes to any clinical page and create a reflective diary

 - Automatically track and log every page you have viewed

 - Print and export a summary to use in your appraisal

 - Tachycardias (ventricular or supraventricular.
 Includes atrial fibrillation (AF) and atrial flutter).

 - Bradyarrhythmias (sinus bradycardia, atrioventricular block.
 Less commonly perceived as palpitations).

 - For more information, see separate articles Atrial Fibrillation, Narrow Complex Tachycardias, Supraventricular Tachycardias in Adults, Paediatric Supraventricular Tachycardia, Ventricular Fibrillation, Atrial Flutter, Extrasystoles, ECG Identification of Conduction Disorders, ECG Identification of Arrhythmias, Anti-arrhythmic Drugs, and Defibrillation and Cardioversion.